unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-Records.md

 ## Updating records

 As we are dealing with immutable records, it's not possible to update them or their properties.
 To achieve that, we need to create a new instance based on the previous record.
+The `with` operator will create a new instance of the object and do a **shallow** copy of all the members of the original object.
 This ensures we are not modifying data from the UI in the wrong thread.
 See the example:

 Given the `Message` record: